shakenfist/shakenfist/README.md

 Where "myinstance" is the name of the instance, it has 1 vCPU, 2gb of RAM, a single 8gb disk (more on this in a second) and a single network interface on the network with the UUID "netuuid".

-"8@cirros" is a "disk specification".
+"8@cirros" is a "short disk specification".
 These are in the form size@image, where the @image is optional.
 You can specify more than one disk, so this is valid:

 ```bash
 sf-client instance create "myinstance" 1 2 -d 8@cirros -d 8 -d 8 -n netuuid